A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) are the two types of nucleic acids that store genetic information in living organisms.
-DNA is the molecule that contains the instructions for an organism's development and characteristics, while RNA is involved in protein synthesis and other cellular processes.
+Deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) are the two types of nucleic acids that store and transmit genetic information in living organisms.
+DNA is the primary molecule containing the instructions for an organism's development and characteristics, while RNA plays crucial roles in protein synthesis and other cellular processes.
+They are both vital for the central dogma of molecular biology: DNA makes RNA, and RNA makes protein.

 Basic Concepts

-DNA and RNA are both polymers, which means they are made up of repeating units called nucleotides.
-Each nucleotide consists of a nitrogenous base, a sugar molecule, and a phosphate group.
+DNA and RNA are polymers composed of repeating units called nucleotides.
+Each nucleotide consists of a nitrogenous base, a pentose sugar (deoxyribose in DNA, ribose in RNA), and a phosphate group.
 The nitrogenous bases in DNA are adenine (A), thymine (T), cytosine (C), and guanine (G).
-The nitrogenous bases in RNA are adenine (A), uracil (U), cytosine (C), and guanine (G).
+In RNA, uracil (U) replaces thymine.

 Equipment and Techniques

-A variety of equipment and techniques are used to study DNA and RNA.
-These include:
+Several techniques are used to study DNA and RNA:

 Types of Experiments